-The 'home address' is considered to be the address at which the child resides on a permanent basis or is 'ordinarily resident'.
+The 'home address' is the address at which the child resides on a permanent basis or is 'ordinarily resident'.
 This is generally the address of the parent/carer.
 In some cases, children may be 'ordinarily resident' for the majority of the school week, including overnight, with another relative or carer, such as a grandparent.
 This may also be the case where a child resides between two parents at different addresses following the breakdown of the parental relationship.
-Where this is the case, the application may be processed on the basis of that address (where the child resides for the majority of the school week) and proof of address and residence arrangement will be required with the application.
+Where this is the case, the application may be processed based on that address (where the child resides for the majority of the school week) and proof of address and residence arrangement will be required with the application.
+The child must be living with the parent, relative or carer 24 hours per day, for the majority of the school week.
+Arrangements where parents can leave and collect children from another relative or carer on a daily basis will be regarded as childcare arrangements, and the child will not be deemed to be 'ordinarily resident' with that person.
+In all cases we expect that the adult with whom the child is 'ordinarily resident' receives the child benefit for the child (where eligible).